vuejsadmin/StarAdmin-Free-Vue-Admin-Template/README.md

-# Star Admin Free Vue Admin Template
+# Star Admin Free Vue Admin Template by VueJS Admin

 Star Admin Vue Admin Template is a free admin template based on Bootstrap 4 and Vue.js.
 The template is built using the framework Bootstrap-Vue.
 Bootstrap-Vue is a framework that implements the Bootstrap 4 components and grid system available for Vue.js.